korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 The replaceFirst method just replaces the first instance, where there's a match, so only the first "/" was replaced with a "-".
-In contrast, the replaceAll method, replaced all occurrences.
+In contrast, the replaceAll method replaced all occurrences.

-There's another important difference between these two methods, and the replace method.
+There's another important difference between these two methods and the replace method.
 The first argument for these last two methods is really a regular expression String, which is a special syntax; that looks for patterns in a String.
 We'll look at regular expressions later in the course, but in general,